dimakol/angular-albums-app/README.md

 # Albums

-A simple [Angular 8](https://angular.io/) application that shows albums and photos collection using API calls, with the ability to filter by the title of the albums and photos.
+A simple [Angular 8](https://angular.io/) application that shows albums and photos collection using API calls,</br>
+with the ability to filter by the title of the albums and photos.

 ## Full description